 Everyone is familiar with the bricks of the North Side (Stockyards, pictured), West Side (Camp Bowie Boulevard), and downtown (Main Street), so we can take those “as red.”
 But the South Side and the East Side have a few stretches of brick that haven’t been replaced by concrete or slathered over with asphalt.

 South of the Convention Center, Main Street’s bricks have been covered by asphalt, and South Main continues to lose its hidden bricks to street repairs and development.
-This pile has been uncovered in the 400 block.
+This pile was uncovered in the 400 block in 2015.

 The intersection of South Main and Broadway in front of a building built in 1926.
 (That’s one of the B-cycles rented from a bike-sharing station on East Daggett.)